 The first nudist holidays were all about camping, especially in Europe.
-And still there are lots of nudist campgrounds all over Spain, France, Germany and Croatia.
+Still, there are lots of nudist campgrounds all over Spain, France, Germany, and Croatia.
 These campgrounds differ a lot from each other, some are very basic tent camps and others are almost villages with cottages and shops.

 But everywhere there will be a place for your tent.

-People often see the disadvantages of camping: Back pains from the hard ground, changing clothes in such a small area, having to use a public shower where changing clothes is even more difficult (and where they without doubt get soaking wet), the noises of your drunk neighbour, and so on.
+People often see the disadvantages of camping: Back pains from the hard ground, changing clothes in such a small area, having to use a public shower where changing clothes is even more difficult (and where they, without doubt, get soaking wet), the noises of your drunk neighbor, and so on.